 - Replacing Carpets and Painting: Charges for these actions are permissible only if the tenant’s actions surpass normal wear and tear.
 For instance, if the tenant has seriously stained the carpet or painted walls without the landlord’s permission.

-- Nail Holes: Small nail holes are typically considered normal wear, but large or excessive holes may warrant deductions to cover the cost of repairs.
+- Nail Holes: Small nail holes are typically considered normal wear and tear, but large or excessive holes may warrant deductions to cover the cost of repairs.

-- Cleaning Fees: These are allowable if specified in the lease or extreme messes beyond typical use occur.
+- Cleaning Fees: These are allowable if specified in the lease or extreme messes beyond typical normal wear and tear use occur.

 Change of Ownership